waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 I will need to design my system to be as usable as possible as the user may not be as experienced with It as i am, I will need to make sure my website could be used by anyone with any level if IT experience

-When I am designing my website I will refer to nielsen's heuristics and try to make sure that the UI meets them as best as possible, specifically I want my UI to Follow standard conventions, have everything in the correct place where it would normally be, I want the behaviour of the outcome to be familiar andd logical s anyone could make sense of it, And i want thr user to be given clear directions n what to do and have a clear way on how to undo/cancel.
+When I am designing my website I will refer to nielsen's heuristics and try to make sure that the UI meets them as best as possible, specifically I want my UI to Follow standard conventions, have everything in the correct place where it would normally be, I want the behaviour of the outcome to be familiar andd logical so anyone could make sense of it, And i want the user to be given clear directions on what to do and have a clear way on how to undo/cancel.
 And i always want the user to be aware of what is happening, so they do not get confused if the system takes longer to do something than normal.

 ### Aesthetics